Survivor: Island of the Idols: Reception

 Caroline Framke of Variety stated that the way that CBS handled the controversy was "irresponsible and infuriating."
 Specifically, she talked about the merge episode, which highlighted the Dan Spilo controversy, and the ninth episode, which aired one week after the merge episode and did not discuss the controversy at all.
 She stated, "It's downright insulting, and a baffling display of the show's inability to grasp the gravity of what happened on its watch."

 James Poniewozik of The New York Times talked about the ending to the twelfth episode when Dan was ejected from the game.
 He stated, "Wednesday's episode abruptly ended with the cryptic announcement that a contestant, Dan Spilo, had been ejected from the show after an 'incident.'
 But regular viewers knew that this was just another twist in a story that had tarnished the season."
 He goes on to explain how CBS "failed its #MeToo test," accusing the network of not listening to Kellee Kim's complaints and concerns the first time she spoke about them.

 Dalton Ross of Entertainment Weekly, ranking the Survivor seasons through the 40th installment, placed Island of the Idols at the bottom of the list.
 He called the season "impossible to enjoy" due to Spilo's actions, and stated that "even though there were several things and people worth celebrating at various points in the show's 39th installment, the end result is that this felt like the least entertaining outing in the franchise’s history."

 Survivor fan site "The Purple Rock Podcast" ranked Island of the Idols 39th out of 40 seasons in 2020, stating that the "pre-merge portion of the game is enjoyable" but the season's "potential is completely squandered by the actions (and inaction) of the show's production team."

 Inside Survivor ranked this season 38th out of 40 saying that the bright spots are few and far between after the events of the merge and that the rewatch value is extremely low.

 Rob Has a Podcast ranked Island of the Idols 40th during their Survivor All-Time Top 40 Rankings podcast.

+In 2024, Nick Caruso of TVLine ranked this season 46th out of 47.